rb58853/supabase-mcp-server/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea to improve this MCP server
-title: "[FEATURE REQUEST] I want X so that I can do Y and gain Z"
+title: "I want X so that I can do Y and gain Z"
 labels: ''
 assignees: ''